LadyAleena/mods/README.md

 While I say these are groups, they are mostly independent of each other with the exception of the Random modules, which depend on [Fancy::Rand](lib/Fancy/Rand.pm).

-[Date](lib/Date): These modules were written for fun and are not used on my site.
+[Date](lib/Date): These modules were written for fun.
 You can [readme](lib/Date/readme.md) for more information.

 [Fancy](lib/Fancy): These modules were written to allow for more fancy usage of some functions.
 You can [readme](lib/Fancy/readme.md) for more information.

-[Fun](lib/Fun): These modules were written for fun and are not used on my site.
+[Fun](lib/Fun): These modules were written for fun.
 You can [readme](lib/Fun/readme.md) for more information.

 [Random](lib/Random): These modules started out as helpers to my [character mutations generator](https://github.com/LadyAleena/Lady_Aleena/blob/master/files/lib/Page/RolePlaying/Character/Mutation.pm), but they have since grown to include generators for many many more things.
-The data for these modules are in [auto/Random](auto/Random).
-It includes a [readme](Random/readme.md) for more information.
+The data for these modules are in [lib/auto/Random](lib/auto/Random).
+It includes a [readme](lib/Random/readme.md) for more information.

 ### Individual modules